kheller18/data-structures-algorithms/questions/fullStack.md

     + `IoC (Inversion of Control)`: as the name suggests, is a design principle in software engineering.
 With IoC, different kinds of controls can be inverted in an object-oriented design to attain loose coupling.
 The term "controls" refers to any other responsibilities a class may have other than its primary responsibility.
 These include controlling the flow of an application, controlling the creation of objects, or controlling the binding and creation of dependent objects.
 IoC allows classes to be loosely coupled, making testing and maintenance easier.

 19. What do you mean by referential transparency in functional programming?
-    + In functional programming, referential transparency is the key differentiating factor.
-An expression is considered referential transparent if it can be replaced or substituted with the corresponding value it computes or vice-versa without affecting the program’s result.
+    + `Referential Transparency`: an expression is considered referential transparent if it can be replaced or substituted with the corresponding value it computes or vice-versa without affecting the program’s result.
       + Example: Imagine that we have an expression called four: `val four= add(1,3)`
       + If four is used anywhere in our code, it can safely be replaced with add(1,3), 1 + 3 or 4 wherever it appears.
 Thus, all the expressions below are equivalent in meaning and output:
         ```